rolandzwaga/eligius/README.md

 ### labels

 A list of label information that describes all of the textual content for the presentation.
 Labels can be rendered by the [`LabelController`](https://github.com/rolandzwaga/eligius/blob/dev/src/controllers/label-controller.ts).
-This controller listen for the appropriate language change events as well, and will change the contents of the element it controls accordingly.
+This controller listens for the appropriate language change events as well, and will change the contents of the element it controls accordingly.

 ```json
 {